 *DISCLOSURE* The Travel Fairies are participants in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk.
 This post includes affiliate links which means if you buy through our site we will earn a small commission however, we would never recommend something we have not personally tried and loved ourselves.

-In the past year, I’ve been on 4 holidays flying with budget airlines.
-None of these have included checked in luggage.
-So I’ve learnt to pack light in order to save me adding it as an extra which can get pretty expensive.
 If you know you will need more than carry-on luggage always compare more expensive flights with the budget airlines.
 Once you’ve added on say £35 each way for bags onto a flight that was only £30 you could have found a flight with a slightly better airline (which includes baggage) for cheaper than £100.
 And you’d get a more comfortable flight out of it.
 If you’re ok with roughing it a bit more always go for the cheaper flights to save money and pack light instead.
 Skyscanner is a great website for comparing lots of airlines at the same time so you can decide on the best flight for you whether you need extra baggage or not.

-Alternatively, if you are going in a group you can buy one set of luggage between you and split the price.
+Alternatively, if you are going in a group you can buy one set of hold luggage between you and split the price.
 But make sure to always buy extra luggage before your flight rather than at the airport.
 It’s always much more expensive last minute.
 The cheapest way to add hold luggage is at the same time as buying your flight tickets as there is often a discount at this stage.

 When it comes to packing for a holiday there’s a lot of factors to take into account.
 Such as where you’re going to, the season you’re going in and how long you’re going for.
 You need to consider all of these before starting.
 For example, there’s no point taking a swimming costume on a skiing holiday (unless maybe the hotel has a hot tub) but you won’t want to forget that for a summer beach holiday!
 The holidays I have recently been on have been fairly varied so I will go through a few specific things related to those holidays but first a few general tips.